openregister/specification/content/curie-datatype.md

 The algorithm:

-1. let _curie_ be the CURIE to exand.
+1. let _curie_ be the CURIE to expand.
 1. let _mapping_ be a pair (_prefix_, _base-url_).
 1. let _url_ be null.
 1. Parse the _curie_ into its parts: _curie-prefix_ and _reference_.